LemmySmackett/LemmySmackettCom/content/stories/mature/labubu_and_the_total_fertility_rate.md

 mature: true
 extreme: false
 ---
-"Oh my God, Tiffany~~ It's been so long!"
+Oh my God, Tiffany~~ It's been so long!"
 Outside a chic downtown café, two women in their late twenties—a blonde and a brunette—embrace.
 "I haven't seen you since high school!"

 "I know!
 I know!
 Oh Wendy, where does the time go?"